skoczen/django-ajax-uploader/README.md

 `django-ajax-uploader` provides a useful class you can use to easily implement ajax uploads.

-It uses valum's great uploader: http://valums.com/ajax-upload/,and draws heavy inspiration and some code from https://github.com/alexkuhl/file-uploader
+It uses valum's great uploader: https://github.com/valums/file-uploader,and draws heavy inspiration and some code from https://github.com/alexkuhl/file-uploader

 In short, it implements a callable class, `AjaxFileUploader` that you can subclass use to handle uploads.
-By default, `AjaxFileUploader` assumes you want to upload to Amazon's S3, but can be subclassed to change this behavior if desired.
+By default, `AjaxFileUploader` assumes you want to upload to Amazon's S3 (and do so expediently!), but can be subclassed to change this behavior if desired.
 Pull requests welcome!

 Usage
 =====